-- 4.28 CS Policy SP9 states that the Council will seek to achieve 40% affordable housing within overall housing delivery and, in pursuit of this aim, will negotiate for on-site provision of affordable housing on those market housing sites at or above the threshold of 10 dwellings consistent with the provisions of the NPPF.
-The actual amount of affordable housing to be provided is a matter for negotiation at the time of a planning application having regard to economic viability. - 4.29 The applicant has confirmed that it is their intention to submit, with any reserved matters application, a policy-compliant scheme for the provision of affordable housing.
+- 4.29 CS Policy SP9 states that the Council will seek to achieve 40% affordable housing within overall housing delivery and, in pursuit of this aim, will negotiate for on-site provision of affordable housing on those market housing sites at or above the threshold of 10 dwellings consistent with the provisions of the NPPF.
+The actual amount of affordable housing to be provided is a matter for negotiation at the time of a planning application having regard to economic viability. - 4.30 The applicant has submitted a Viability Assessment which concludes that the scheme cannot deliver any affordable homes.
+The Council has engaged an independent valuer to consider and report on the Assessment but, at the time of writing this report, the final report is awaited and Members will be updated at the meeting.
+Irrespective of the outcome of the independent valuation, the applicant has confirmed that they are prepared to offer 4 of the proposed dwellings as affordable homes, amounting to 28%, to be secured via a Section 106 agreement.
+This offer follows agreement being reached between the landowners and the applicant and is on the basis that 2 of the dwellings would be discounted market sale dwellings and 2 would be available for rent.
+This approach has recently been accepted by the Council elsewhere in the District.
 The proposals are therefore considered acceptable with respect to affordable housing provision having regard to CS Policy SP9 and subject to the satisfactory completion of a Section 106 Agreement.